MarsBased/marsbased-website-old/_posts/2015-12-28-How-To-Build-CSS-Grids-Floats-VS-Inline-Blocks.markdown

 So, now, their parent `.row` doesn't have a height, because floating an object means it will only "interact" with others that are floating. `.row` is not floating, so it will not take its floated child elements into account.
 To overcome this, we have to start "hacking" using one of the following options:

 1. You can apply `overflow: hidden;` to the parent.
-This may work as intended in our example, but maybe you can't use this, but you may need to have a different value for `overflow` for some other reason
+This may work as intended in our example, but maybe you can't use this, but you may need to have a different value for `overflow` for some other reason.
 2. You can float the `.row`.
 This way, because it is floated, it will take its children's height into account and properly grow as needed.
 But maybe this option isn't available for you either, in which case it's getting difficult to overcome this.
 3. You can set the `.row` to `display: inline-block;`, which will also take the children into account, but maybe you need it to be `display: block;` for some other reason.
 4. As I've recently learned, you can add two pseudo-elements (`:before` and `:after`) to the parent `.row` and set them as `display: table;` and `clear: both;` to fix this.
 But, then again, if you also want to add some pseudo-element to do something else visually, this is not an option for you.